lmondada/dphil-thesis/content/02_quantum/02_basics.md

 represents a significant simplification for error correction, as it removes the need for continuously parametrised gates and discretises the problem space.

-#### Leveraging quantum properties for compilation
+### Leveraging quantum properties for compilation

-We have just spent a long time discussing universality, reversibility, and no-cloning.
-There is a reason for this: these laws of physics that govern quantum computations and are absent from classical computer science are an excellent foundation for developing quantum-specific computation optimisations and compilation techniques in general.
+We have introduces the universality, reversibility and no-cloning properties of quantum computations for a reason: these laws of physics that govern quantum computations and are absent from classical computer science are an excellent foundation for developing quantum-specific computation optimisations and compilation techniques in general.

 As we have just discussed, the wide variety of universal gate sets are degrees of freedom that the compiler can use.
-Transpilation from one universal gate set to another to enable programmers to target different hardware is one of quantum compilers's first and most fundamental functions @Sivarajah2020.
+Using universality to translate computations between universal gate sets, enabling programmers to seemlessly target different hardware, is one of quantum compilers's first and most fundamental functions @Sivarajah2020.

 Reversibility is also a source of flexibility when expressing quantum programs.
 Suppose the user wants to execute an operation $A$ but it is more convenient, or